Skip to Content

 What animals should not be kept in zoos?

-Keeping wild animals in zoos is a controversial topic and there is no definitive answer as to which animals should or should not be kept in captivity.
-However, it is generally agreed upon that animal that requires large territories to roam, is highly intelligent, and have complex social structures should not be kept in zoos.
+They should not be kept in zoos but in their natural habitats.
 For example, elephants, big cats, and primates are often cited as animals that do not thrive in zoo environments due to their need for space, social interaction, and mental stimulation.

 FAQs